hytest-org/hytest/environment_set_up/ManualConfig-HPC.md

 and executions among many users.
 The [dask-jobqueue](http://dask-jobqueue.readthedocs.io) package is designed to help dask interface with these job queuing systems.

-See [this notebook](tallgrass_dask-jobqueue.md) for dask-specific details and how to interact with `dask-jobqueue` from within your notebook if it is running on `tallgrass`.
+See [here](tallgrass_dask-jobqueue.md) for dask-specific details and how to interact with `dask-jobqueue` from within your notebook if it will be running on `tallgrass`.